Freight Shipping from San Diego to Minneapolis

 How much does it cost to ship freight from San Diego to Minneapolis?

-Full truckload (FTL) rates from San Diego, CA to Minneapolis, MN currently range from $4,279-$5,274 for a standard dry van load over the 1,990-mile route.
+Full truckload (FTL) rates from San Diego, CA to Minneapolis, MN currently range $4,279-$5,274 (roughly $2.17-$2.66 per mile over 1,990 miles).
 LTL shipments typically cost $1,295-$2,092 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Minneapolis?